opencobra/memote/docs/understanding_reports.rst

 The specific section on the right provides model specific statistics and covers aspects of a metabolic network that can not be normalized without introducing bias.
-For instance, dedicated quality control of the biomass equation only applies to GSMs which are used to investigate cell growth i.e. those for which a biomass equation has been generated.
+For instance, dedicated quality control of the biomass equation only applies to GSMs which are used to investigate cell growth, i.e., those for which a biomass equation has been generated.
 Some tests in this section are also influenced by whether the tested GSM represents a prokaryote or a eukaryote.
 Therefore the results cannot be generalized and direct comparisons